bilelmoussaoui/Hardcode-Tray/README.md

 Fixes Hardcoded tray icons in Linux

-The script will automatically detect your default theme, the right icon size, the hard-coded applications, the right icons for each indicator and fix them.
+The script will automatically detect your default theme, the correct icon size, the hard-coded applications, the correct icons for each indicator and fix them.
 All that with the possibility to revert to the original icons.

 ### Themes
 Here's a list of themes that supports Hardcode-Tray: